 Fees you need to prepare yourself for using a VA loan include:

 Closing Costs: There’s a difference between closing costs and money down.
 Keep this in mind as you’re looking to purchase a new home.
-If you want to buy an $80,000 home, your closing cost is likely going to be cheaper than if you decided to go for that $200,000 home.
-Closing costs are fees that are paid on the day you can officially call the home yours, and because lenders set closing costs and not the VA there’s a lot of room for negotiation.
+If you want to buy an $80,000 home, your closing cost will likely be cheaper than if you decided to go for that $200,000 home.
+Closing costs are fees that are paid on the day you can officially call the home yours, and because lenders set closing costs and not the VA, there’s a lot of room for negotiation.
 In some cases, the seller will pay your closing costs, but it’s not guaranteed.
 You can include it in your negotiation process, but again, this is not something the VA has full control over.

 With that being said, the VA does have a slight hand in closing costs.
 The seller can’t pay for more than 4% of your loan.
-According to the VA, only some types of costs fall under the 4% rule, including pre-paid closing costs, VA funding fee, a payoff of credit balances or judgments for the veteran and payments for temporary “buydowns”.
-This simply means; while the seller can pay some of your closing costs, if you include, for instance, a payoff of your credit card or some other loan; how much they’re paying for it at closing can’t exceed 4% of your loan.
+According to the VA, only some types of costs fall under the 4% rule, including pre-paid closing costs, VA funding fee, a payoff of credit balances or judgments for the veteran, and payments for temporary “buydowns.”
+This simply means; while the seller can pay some of your closing costs, if you include, for instance, a payoff of your credit card or some other loan, how much they’re paying for it at closing can’t exceed 4% of your loan.

 Other fees you may or may not have to pay include:

-VA appraisal, credit report, state and local taxes and recording fees all fall under your closing costs.
+VA appraisal, credit report, state and local taxes, and recording fees all fall under your closing costs.
 Again, closing costs are negotiable as to who pays them.
 So, while the seller may be willing to front the costs, it’s not guaranteed.
 In some cases, the seller will pay for a certain percentage of your closing costs, leaving you with the rest.
 But, there are also cases where you’ll be required to pay the entire closing cost without any help from the seller.

 Fees the VA won’t let you pay include: